"Pokémon on the Internet. Let's make it happen."Smogon

 - Absol has the biggest movepool of any non-legendary Pokémon besides Smeargle; plenty of OU Pokémon would kill for Absol's movepool.
 Due to non-Mega Absol's horrible Special Attack, however, 90% of the moves it can learn are completely useless to it, and its similarly dreadful Speed means that it will be killed before it can do anything.
 Mega Absol fixes most of these problems (fantastic Ability, vastly-improved Special Attack and Speed), but it's still hideously fragile and has to survive that first turn before it gains the improved Speed.

-- Tyrantrum learns Head Smash, one of the most powerful moves in the game, and even gets STAB on it.
+- Tyrantrum learns Head Smash, one of the most powerful moves in the game, even gets STAB on it, and can negate the recoil via its Hidden Ability of Rock Head.
 While the thought of a draconic T. rex abusing a 150 base power STAB move sounds incredibly Badass, Rock/Dragon as a defensive typing really takes the wind out of its sail.
 Ice, Fighting, Fairy, Dragon, and Ground are very common attacking types, and any Pokemon worth their salt that have these moves will likely also outspeed and OHKO Tyrantrum.
 It doesn't help that Steel-types, resisting both Rock and Dragon and dealing supereffective damage to Rock, were given an offensive buff this generation.
-The fact that Tyrantrum's Hidden Ability, Rock Head remains unreleased doesn't help either.

 - Bait and Switch: Literally!
 Double Switching is a tactic that involves switching in a Pokémon, them immediately switching it out with the hope that your opponent just sent out that Pokémon's counter, forcing it to deal with its counter you just sent out.
 Best used when the Pokémon you're trying to bait out is weak to Pursuit, since you can force a Heads I Win, Tails You Lose situation by trapping it.